JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 writeLines("alert('hello webpack!')", "src/index.js")
 ```

-The next section on configuration will detail precisely how to indicate to webpack that this is indeed the entry point to use.
+The next section on configuration will detail precisely how to indicate to webpack that this is indeed the entry point it should to use.

 ## Configuration file {#webpack-intro-conf}